MikeR94/CI-Project-Milestone-1/README.md

     * The contact form was designed with simplicity in mind.
 It has 4 input fields, these being Name, Email Address, How Can We Help and Message.
     * The contact section is fully responsive and removes the the image and the text on the right hand side when the device width can no longer accomodate them.
 At this point, the form will be centralised.
     * Just below the contact section is a quote from a famous Yoga practitioner.
 This is to give the user some inspiration and confidence to attempt Yoga for themselves.
-It also provides breathing space between the contact-form and the footer of the page so the colours don't look too aggressive together.
+It also provides breathing space between the contact-form and the footer of the page so the colours don't look too aggressive together.<br /><br />

 ![Footer image](assets/readme-images/contact-image.png)
 ![Footer image](assets/readme-images/contact-responsive-image.png)